shysudo/make_new/README.md

 Where new return *map[string]string and that mean mc is initialized to nil.

 	(*mc)["str"] = "someone"
-	fmt.Println(mc) // this line will panic, initialize to nil will throw a panic.
+	fmt.Println(mc) // this line will panic, assignment to entry in nil map.

 nil can not be assigned directly.